IFJ records 60 killings of media workers in 2020

 In this regard, 2020 has been no exception.
 The ruthless reign of crime barons in Mexico, the violence of extremists in Pakistan, Afghanistan and Somalia as well as the intolerance of hardliners in India and the Philippines have contributed to the continued bloodshed in media.

 In particular, this year's list features the killing of Russian journalist Irina Slavina, a case which perhaps exposed the level of despair and utter despondency in the face on unrelenting onslaught against media professionals.
 The editor of Koza Press set herself on fire in the city of Nizhni-Novgorod to protest against the intimidation and harassment campaign to silence her.
 In the end, this led to her fatal act, but not before she had blamed the authorities as bearing responsibility for her action.

 "The trends in our publications over the last 30 years, but also in 2020, make it clear to all that there is no room for complacency.
 Instead, they are an urgent call to redouble our efforts to mobilise for greater protection of journalists and commitment to the safe practice of journalism."

 As of 31 December 2020, the IFJ lists Asia Pacific as the most dangerous region with 27 killings, followed by Latin America with 17 murders.
 The Middle East and Arab World posted 8 killings, followed by Africa (6) and Europe (2).

 In its 2020 ranking per country, Mexico tops the list for the fourth time in five years with 14 killings, followed by India (8), Afghanistan (7), Pakistan (7), Philippines (4), Syria (4) while Iraq and Nigeria recorded 3 killings each.
 There were also two killings in Somalia.
-Finally, there was one journalist killed in Bangladesh, Cameroon, Colombia, Honduras, Paraguay, Russian, Sweden and Yemen.
+Finally, there was one journalist killed in each of the following countries: Bangladesh, Cameroon, Colombia, Honduras, Paraguay, Russia, Sweden and Yemen.